GangsterClub/GangsterClub/README.md

 - "symfony/yaml": "PHP's yaml_parse_file() fallback package"

-Install fallback package is PHP's yaml extension is unavailable to you with command:
+Install fallback package if PHP's yaml extension is unavailable to you with command:

 - composer require symfony/yaml